-Student Race Relations Forum: The high school Student Race Relations Forum was held at Parkland High School.
+Student Race Relations Forum: The high school Student Race Relations Forum was held virtually via the City's YouTube Channel.
 Students from each of the Winston-Salem/Forsyth County public high schools participated in a panel-led discussion to address perceptions and stereotypes based on race and culture.